amarrazza/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.
+.map creates a new array with the results you specify in the function .reduce accumulates values within a specified array and returns a single value .filter creates a new array that only returns what is considered true from the conditional you make in the function

-2. Explain the difference between a callback and a higher order function.
+2. Explain the difference between a callback and a higher order function. higher order function receives a callback function as a parameter callback function is used as an argument for a higher order function
 3. Explain what a closure is.

-4. Describe the four principles of the 'this' keyword.
+closure is when a nested function reaches into an outer function a grab a value defined in the outer function.
+4. Describe the four principles of the 'this' keyword. window binding - if this isn't given any context, it will return the global object in node implicit binding - when a method is invoked on an object, what's left to the dot is what 'this' is being binded too explicit binding - using .call, .apply or .bind to tell 'this' what to bind to new binding - when invoking a function with 'New', 'this' gets binded to the new object being constructed

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? to inherit the attributes from the parent class
 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions